Santhosh2605/Santhosh2605/README.md

 - 👋 Hi, I’m @Santhosh2605
-- 👀 I’m interested in ...
-Front-end development
+- 👀 I’m currently working in DXC Technology's
-- 🌱 I’m currently learning ...
+- 🌱 I’m completed my ...
 Diploma in computer engineering
 - 💞️ I’m looking to collaborate on ...web development
-- 📫 How to reach me ...
-Skilled developer
+- 📫 Looking for a mentor for improve my skills

 <!---
 Santhosh2605/Santhosh2605 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.